 The other thing that happens as you’re learning how to play is that you develop a whole new level of respect and appreciation for music and for great musicians.
 I’ll never forget the first time I heard the late great Michael Pallotta play his trumpet.
 I was in grade school playing in the elementary school band and our director had us up at the Lynch auditorium to practice for a concert.
 The amazing AHS Stage Band had just finished practicing and Pallotta was packing up his trumpet when we walked on stage.
 Our director asked him if he’d play something.
 I didn’t know the name of the song he played or even if it was a song but I do remember the incredibly beautiful sounds he made with that horn and because I was trying to play the same instrument I had so much more appreciation for the talent and the practice and the physical skills what he was doing represented.

 The instrumental program in Amsterdam schools has churned out plenty of success stories and fortunately, I didn’t have to look very far to come up with a couple of case histories.
 My own brother Matt is one of Amsterdam’s all-time great pianists.
 He will tell you it was his third grade music teacher who pushed him to take those ivory keys seriously and he’s made his living doing so ever since.
-My youngest daughter Marissa received close to $70,000 in scholarship money to play her Oboe for Syracuse University’s symphony orchestra.
+My youngest daughter Marissa received a welcome bunch of scholarship money to play her Oboe for Syracuse University’s symphony orchestra.
 The memory of listening to her play that incredibly difficult instrument alone on stage during her senior year at ‘Cuse still brings tears to my eyes.

 My other three kids also played an instrument as students in the Amsterdam school district.
 My girls were much more serious about doing so than my two boys were.
 But take it from me, a guy who took trumpet lessons from fifth grade to tenth and then completely lost interest, the experience and the memories and the friendships and lessons learned during all those years sitting in front of a black metal music stand were an important part of my life and something I’m so glad I had the opportunity to do.